anishaislam8/TriGraph/README.md

 ## How to run our code for predicting the nodes and edges of a PD graph

-The sample corpus for the subsequent stages is provided in the *src_c++/vocabulary_frequencies* directory, using the PD database mentioned above.
+The sample corpus for the subsequent stages is provided in the *src_c++/sample_corpus* directory, using the PD database mentioned above.
+If you want to use the sample corpus, copy all the files of the `sample_corpus` directory to the `vocabulary_frequencies` directory before running the following commands.
 You can replace it with your own corpus if needed.

 ### Step 1: Parsing the PD file contents (Skip this step if you have the parsed content of a PD file or if you are using the PD database of parsed source files)